spring-projects/spring-boot/README.md

-# Spring Bootstrap
+# Spring Zero

-Spring Bootstrap is "Spring for Snowboarders".
+Spring Zero is "Spring for Snowboarders".
 If you are kewl, or just impatient, and you want to use Spring, then this is the place to be.
-Spring Bootstrap is a toolkit and runtime platform that will get you up and running with Spring-powered, production-grade applications and services with absolute minimum fuss.
+Spring Zero is a toolkit and runtime platform that will get you up and running with Spring-powered, production-grade applications and services with absolute minimum fuss.
 It takes an opinionated view of the Spring family so that new and existing users can quickly get to